oleksii87/hcp-terraform-azure-example/README.md

-# hcp-terraform-azure-example
+# HCP Terraform - Azure Example for VCS Workflow

-Basic configuration for HCP Terraform and Azure
+A Basic configuration for HCP Terraform and Azure to demonstrate the VCS workflow.